Steamboat Soccer Club - Club Director

 She received her bachelor of science degree in environmental science from ENMU in 2012.

-Amanda Raso is the assistant coach for the Fort Lewis College women's soccer program.
-Raso, who played goalkeeper for the Skyhawks from 2010-13, works primarily with the goalkeepers.
+Amanda Raso is the assistant coach for the Western Colorado University women's soccer program.
+Raso, who played goalkeeper for the Fort Lewis, Skyhawks from 2010-13, works primarily with the goalkeepers.

 Raso, who is in her third season with the Skyhawks, has earned the NSCAA National Diploma, the NSCAA Level 1 and 2 Goalkeeper Diploma, and the USSF E License.